-A simple process to deal with your daily stress
+A simple Process to manage your Stress

 When we encounter a stressful situation our nervous system releases hormones that boost our fight or flight response.
 It accelerates heartbeat and breathing, tenses muscles and can also increase sweating.
 This reaction should be temporary and in normal conditions the body recovers from it quickly.
 Stress is something that we have all experienced.
 Sadly we tend to spend a lot of our time and energy feeling stressed.
 The time has come for us to change the way we think about and respond to stress, this way we will be able to manage it better and lead healthier and more productive lives.